-How can you assure that 2021 will be your sexiest year ever?
+How can you assure that this year will be your sexiest year ever?

-(Thought: this article is written with couples in mind but the main advice applies just the same to the single folk – if you want a life filled with sexy satisfaction, that is.)
+(Though: this article is written with couples in mind, the main advice applies just the same to the single folk – if you want a life filled with sexy satisfaction, that is.)

 We are sold a myth that passion will sustain our intimate relationships.